vasu31dev/playwright-ts-template/README.md

 # 🚀 Elevate Your Automation: Redefining the Future of Testing, Where Precision Meets Efficiency.

-## Playwright TypeScript Framework: "Your One-Stop Solution for Web (Desktop & Mobile), API, and Electron Testing"
+## Playwright TypeScript Framework: "Your One-Stop Solution for Web (Desktop & Mobile), API, and Electron Automation Testing"

 </div>